The Owners Manual

 You need fewer priorities—and cleaner commitments.

-Where your vision gets a finish line.
+Where vision gets a finish line.

 Ninety days.
 One chapter.

-Designed to be completed — and closed.
+Built to be completed—and closed.

 Examples: